Dr-Shohag-Barman/BoolFunc-EA/README.md

 Remaining Columns: The list of predicted Regulator Genes controlling that specific target.
 # Example Data Preview
+This file contains discrete-time gene expression data, used as input for BoolFunc-EA, and represented as a sequence of state transitions.
+Each row corresponds to a time step, while space-separated columns indicate the binary expression state of each gene (0 for OFF, 1 for ON) in the network.

 Sample NetworkTransition.txt Dataset <br>
 1 1 1 1 1 0 1 1 1 1 <br>
 1 1 1 0 1 1 1 1 1 0 <br>